ibm-cloud-docs/CDN/how-to-https.md

 This method is recommended **ONLY** if your CDN is not serving live traffic.
 If your domain is serving live traffic, we recommended using either the Standard or Redirect method to validate your domain.

 To use this method, add a CNAME record for your CDN domain into your DNS configuration.
 The CNAME value to use is the CNAME you used when you created the CDN.
 It should end with the `cdn.appdomain.cloud` domain.
 No other action is required from you.
 The DCV progresses automatically from this point.
 Validation can take 2 - 4 hours.
-Once the certificate is deployed, your CDN moves directly to RUNNING status.
+After the certificate is deployed, your CDN moves directly to `Running` status.

 Most DNS providers can give you instructions on setting or changing the CNAME.
 Here an example of a typical CNAME record: